Terms of Service

 - impersonate any person or misrepresent any affiliation with any person or organisation.

-If we reasonably believe a violation of this clause has occurred, we may (without limiting our other rights) suspend access, remove offending Customer Data, or terminate the Account under clause 12.
+If we reasonably believe a violation of this clause has occurred, we may (acting reasonably and, where practicable, after notice) suspend access, remove offending Customer Data, or terminate the Account under clause 12.

 9Intellectual property in the Service